 - Wait 15-30 minutes and simultaneously boil a gallon of water

 - Pour the boiling water down your drain, essentially flushing the broken down clog through your plumbing

 Hire a Local Plumber for Help

 If the first 3 solutions didn’t work, this means your clog is either in your P trap or goes deeper into your plumbing system.
 In these cases, you don’t want to get dirty or risk further damage to your pipes.

 Reach out to a local plumber to come to examine your clog.
-A licensed plumber can quickly diagnose the problem and get to the root of a solution in no time at all and at less cost than replacing damaged pipes.
+If you’re located in the Dallas-Fort Worth metroplext, our licensed plumber can quickly diagnose the problem and get to the root of a solution in no time at all and at less cost than replacing damaged pipes.

 Keep Your Plumbing Intact After a Clog, With Plumbing Dynamics

-If you have a clog that won’t quit, let the experts of Plumbing Dynamics help.
-No matter the issue, our plumbers have the experience and equipment to effectively get your pipes flowing again.
+If you have a clog in your Dallas home or office that won’t quit, let the master plumbers at Plumbing Dynamics help.
+No matter the issue, our Dallas plumbers have the experience and equipment to effectively get your pipes flowing again.

 Contact us today to get your home on our schedule!